Thomas Bunn (Manitoba politician): Personal life

 In 1854, Bunn moved to the Rural Municipality of St. Andrews and married Isabella Clouston, who died in 1857; the pair had two children.
 Bunn married again, in 1859, to Rachel Harriot and they had eight children.
 Two years later, he resettled in Mapleton.
 He was a farmer throughout his time in the Red River Colony.
 He was a member of the Church of England and a Freemason.
 Bunn died on 11 April 1875.
 A road in St. Andrew's was named after Bunn and his former residence has been declared a provincial heritage site.

 Public career

-Bunn was a clerk for the Council and Quarterly Court of Assiniboia from 1865 to 1869 and was then appointed to the council on January 1868.
+Bunn was a clerk for the Council and Quarterly Court of Assiniboia from 1865 to 1869 and was then appointed to the council in January 1868.
 He became council's executive officer on 17 December 1869 and remained as such until the council was dissolved in 1870.